-A chalkboard is a very simple and cheap way to create a backdrop for a wedding photo booth.
+Chalkboard photo booths are a straightforward and low-cost way to create a backdrop for a wedding photo booth.
 The design can be as interesting or as minimal as you prefer.
-The chalkboard adds texture, and works great as a theme for a marriage between teachers, for example.

-Each wedding is different, so they will demand different designs, equipment and attention.
-The wedding photo booth you choose doesn’t need to be expensive, nor over the top glamorous.
+The wedding photo booth you choose does not need to be expensive nor over the top glamorous.
 An iPad on a tripod is enough to capture hundreds of guests.

 12. Instant Camera & Guest Book

-The simplest, yet one of the most popular ideas is to have an instant camera with plenty of film.
-This camera will fly around, from person to person, who can take photographs of themselves or the party as they wish.
+The simplest yet one of the most popular ideas for a unique photo booth is to have an instant camera with plenty of film.
+This camera will fly around, from person to person, who can photograph themselves or the party as they wish.